Assessment issues

 • If a calculator is required for an examination, University College Birmingham will provide one.

-• Students must bring their own pens but not pencil cases.
+• Students must bring their own stationery in a clear pencil case or bag.

 • Possession of any unauthorised material during the examination will be reported and will be considered evidence of an attempt by the student to complete the examination by unfair means.